 Play it a gain

-To see if there is any capital gain or loss, Mallory will need to convert the proceeds of the DLR.U sale to Canadian dollars using the exchange rate on the settlement date, February 25.
-Note that it has now been eight days since she placed the buy trade, and currencies can move sharply over that time frame.
+To see if there is any capital gain or loss, Mallory will need to convert the proceeds of the DLR.U sale to Canadian dollars using the exchange rate on the settlement date, which is February 22.
+Note that it has now been five days since she placed the buy trade, and currencies can rise or fall sharply over that time frame.
 We’ll assume the US dollar has climbed almost three cents to $1.264, which means the proceeds of Mallory’s sale are worth $51,040.32 CAD (that’s $40,380 USD × 1.264).
 When we subtract the value of the original purchase ($49,990.44 CAD) we’re left with a capital gain of about $1,050.
 If Mallory is in a 40% tax bracket, that will cost her more than $200 in taxes.